googleapis/google-cloud-java/google-cloud-clients/google-cloud-contrib/google-cloud-spanner-jdbc/README.md

 [Authentication](https://github.com/googleapis/google-cloud-java#authentication)
 section in the base directory's README for more information.

-## Examples

-The google-cloud-spanner-jdbc-examples project contains a number of examples on how to use the JDBC Driver.
-These include:

-* JdbcConnectExamples: Contains examples on how to obtain a JDBC connection for Cloud Spanner.
-* JdbcAutocommitExamples: Contains examples on how to use a JDBC connection in autocommit mode.
-* JdbcTransactionExamples: Contains examples on how to use the JDBC connection with read/write and read-only transactions.
-* JdbcBatchExamples: Shows the batching capabilities of the Cloud Spanner JDBC Driver.
-* JdbcVariablesExamples: Shows how to use custom SQL statements to read and write variables from a JDBC connection.
-* JdbcCustomMethodsExample: Shows how to use the custom methods that are exposed by the `com.google.cloud.spanner.jdbc.CloudSpannerJdbcConnection` interface.

 ## Shaded JAR

 You can build a shaded JAR of the JDBC Driver to use with third-party tools using the following command: